keab/os3m-hardware/Ergo_mech/README.md

 Only tested together with the knob included here.
 If you want one matching the upstream knob, add a request.

 Printing tips:
-* This should ideally also be printed lying on its side, but I haven't been successful yet.
+* This should ideally also be printed lying on its side, but I haven't been successful since it easily moves a little.
+But for this part it looks ok also if printed lying down.

 ### bottom lid
  ![](bottom.png?raw=true)